Health and Safety FAQ

 The Health Center asks that all participants who have a food, medication, and/or an environmental allergy make us aware of these conditions as soon as possible.
 Please be clear with us the details of your child’s allergy, so that we may make the appropriate preparations with you.
 Our goal as always is safety.
 Every summer our staff receives special training in the area of allergies and anaphylaxis.
 We have epinephrine on campus and in all of our first aid kits.
 Should your child carry his or her own epinephrine, please be sure to fill out our Self Administered Emergency Medication form (to be signed by both parent and physician) that is required by state law.
 See all of our forms posted on CampMinder.

 Note: We have removed all peanut butter from our dining hall and wilderness trips.
 We made this choice in an effort to provide an inclusive environment and to further protect those with peanut allergies.
-Please be aware that peanuts are still used in certain recipes (such as Good Old Raisins and Peanuts).
-However, we always ensure there is another food option for a child who may have a peanut allergy.

 5. What if my child has asthma?